catalyst-fp7/documents/interoperability/interoperability.md

 <!-- %TODO Graph above and description below are out of sync -->

-Catalyst integrated platforms
+Catalyst Collective Intelligence Platforms
 : These are the general web platforms that users interact with that fully exploit the data model: they include Open University's DebateHub, IP's Assembl, MIT's Deliberatorium.

 Databases of Catalyst platforms
-: These databases, in the backend of the catalyst platform, hold the deliberation data.
-The data will be made accessible to other services and widgets through RESTful and SPARQL endpoints, defined below.
+: These databases, in the backend of the catalyst platform, hold the deliberation data: Users, concept map, comments, etc. Some of that data will be made accessible to other services and widgets through RESTful and SPARQL endpoints, defined below.

-Concept graph db
-: Holds the concept graph of IBIS nodes and links.

-Users db
-: Holds the social graph of those participants to a conversation which use the Catalyst platform.

-Comments db
-: Holds contributions to the conversation which are not strictly IBIS concepts: quotes, comments, etc.

 Frontend of Catalyst platforms
 : The user-facing side of each catalyst platform will be tied closely to its respective database, and specifying that interaction is a non-goal.
 However, it will integrate information from other services, either as (Pulled) json data, or as embedded widgets.

+Internal UI, map editors, etc.
+: Some web components will be part of the front-end of their platform, and will not be reusable.

+Web annotation services
+: Some platforms integrate with services (bookmarklets, browser extensions etc.) that allow to clip quotes from web pages and integrate them into the platform datasets.

-Embedded Widgets (creativity, visualisation, voting, etc.)
+Reusable Collective Intelligence Widgets (creativity, visualisation, voting, etc.)
 : Embedded Widgets are pieces of user-facing Web code that can be embedded in another platform.
-They may be static javascript that talks only to the back-end of the process it is embedded in, or it may need to communicate with its own server component.
+They may be static javascript that talks only to the back-end of the process it is embedded in, or it may need to communicate with its own *Widget backend & storage* component.

-Visualisation widgets
+Reusable Visualisations
-: In particular, these are dynamic web views which allow to view and maybe navigate the idea or social graphs, but not to edit it.
-Some of those widgets will be written as integrated components of their respective Catalyst platform, but many will be written as embedded widgets, i.e. reusable Web components which can be embedded in catalyst platforms, and maybe some social and messaging platforms.
+: These are dynamic web views which generate static or dynamic visualisations of the concept map or social graph, but not to edit it.
+Some of those may be a simple snippet of HTML and Javascript, some may have their own *Visualisation backend & storage*.
+In either case, they will be designed so they can be embedded in catalyst platforms, and maybe some social and messaging platforms, or even web pages.

 Social and messaging platforms
 : These are existing social and messaging platforms where users can post messages, such as email, facebook, twitter, blogs, etc.
 This also includes some CMS used by our partners, such as Drupal for Wikitalia or Utopia.de for Euclid.
 How deeply they can integrate catalyst services (eg widgets) depend on their facility for integrating plugins.

-Message db
+Post to Sioc converter
 : Converter components will extract messages (and attendant social graph information) from the social and messaging platforms and expose them as SIOC data to other components, including analytics, visualisation, voting services and the catalyst platforms.
 Note that this means the user graph will be distributed between many databases (Catalyst databases, Message db, and Voting services.)

 Analytics services
 : The analytic components will extract data from the various databases and supply analytic results back to various components.
 It will also be the origin of some attention mediation messages that will be fed back into the messaging and social platforms.

-Visualisation services
-: Visualisation services generate static or dynamic visualisations of various aspects of the data: IBIS and social graph, augmented with votes or the results of analytic services.

 Voting services
 : Voting is a good candidate for reusable components: We can define votes in a platform independent fashion.
 Each voting component would define voting values, store them in their own databases, and provide appropriate aggregates to other components.
 It needs to access data from the Catalyst platform to identify the voting users and the voted ideas.

-Annotation services
-: These services (bookmarklets etc.) will allow to extract quotes from Web pages or Messages and push them to the Comments db as evidence for the concept graph.
+Dashboard
+: A web page that can display results from visualization and analytics tools to give an integrated view of the conversation, independent of the main CI platforms.

 # Interoperability mechanisms